light-tech/AHRS/README.md

 I am using the combination of a LSM6DS3 for accelerometer + gyroscope and a QMC5883 for magnetometer.
 Note that it is important to match the axes of the IMUs.
 For MCU, my choice is an ESP8266 in case I want to transmit sensor data over WiFi in the future.

+The firmware is super simple: Read the sensors and dump 10 numbers (the timestamp followed by 9 numbers) over the serial port.
+Since printing out floating points is hard, we will use raw sensor values (integers) and convert them in the software.

 ## Calibration

 ## Quaternion